dart-archive/conference_app/readme.md

 ### Info page

 This is a page for general conference information.
-It's broken into a handful of cetegories, and each category has a short amount of descriptive text.
+It's broken into a handful of categories, and each category has a short amount of descriptive text.

 The data is backed by firebase; editing the category list or info item title or text (in the firebase admin UI) will update clients automatically.